thomleysens/UDV-server/API_Extended_Document/README.md

 The controller is used to interact with the entities.
 It can realize all the CRUD (Create, Read, Update, Delete) operations.

 ### View
 The view is a sort of interface between a human and the application.
 By following the human's action the view informs the controller which will make some operations in response.
 In the application, the view is called **web_api.py** and can intercept web requests and send response to them.

 ## ORM (Object Relational Mapping)

 ### Description
-ORM is a way to crate a strong interaction between the objects and the Database :
+ORM is a way to crate a strong interaction between the objects and the Database : when an object is modified, the modification can be easily persisted to the DB without the need to write any SQL request.
-When an object is modified, the modification can be easily persist to the DB without the need to write any SQL request.
-That can reduce the complexity of the code and increase the abstraction between the application and the DB.
-Thus, we are independent of the type of DB used (postgreSQL, Oracle, MySQL...)
+Such a feature can reduce the complexity of the code since it offers to increase its abstraction level by making it independent from the particular technology of the chosen concrete DB (postgreSQL, Oracle, MySQL...).

 ### How to
 **How can we share inheritance or foreign key notion between an object and a DB ?**

-Because we do not have to write sql request, we need to indicate DB relationship between object directly in their python code.
+Although the implementation is not required to write sql requests, it still needs to indicate the relationship between the DB and the object directly in their python code.
-We use for that the [sqlalchemy library](htps://www.sqlalchemy.org) which uses [psycorpg2](http://initd.org/psycopg/docs/) to communicate with the PostgreSQL DataBase.
+For that we use the [sqlalchemy library](htps://www.sqlalchemy.org) that in turn uses the [psycorpg2](http://initd.org/psycopg/docs/) (as an adapter/connector) to communicate with the PostgreSQL DataBase.
-A complete tutorial about ORM with sqlalchemy can be find [here](https://docs.sqlalchemy.org/en/latest/orm/tutorial.html)
+A complete tutorial about ORM with sqlalchemy can be found [here](https://docs.sqlalchemy.org/en/latest/orm/tutorial.html)

 #### A simple example
-We define a class called **ExtendedDocument**, this class has an associated table in the DB called **extended_document** The types of the attributes of the class need to be specify (like Integer, String or Float) This class has an id, which is the primary key of **extended_document**
+We define a class called **ExtendedDocument**.
+This class has an associated table in the DB called **extended_document**.
+The (primitive) types (e.g. Integer, String or Float) of the attributes of that class need to be specified.
+This class has an id, which is the primary key of **extended_document**.
+The corresponding code snippet goes
 ```python
 class ExtendedDocument(Base):
     __tablename__ = "extended_document"

     id = Column(Integer, primary_key=True)
     attribute1 = Column(String)
     attribute2 = Column(Float, nullable=False)
 ```

 **Caution**
-The notion of class attribute and object attribute can easily be mistakable with this defintion.
+The notion of class attribute and object attribute can easily be mistaken with this definition.

 ```python
 class ExtendedDocument(Base):